William E. Kobler, MD

 Dr. Kobler graduated cum laude from Luther College in Decorah, Iowa, and from Northwestern University Medical School in Chicago.
 He completed his family practice residency, serving as chief resident at the Rockford Medical Education Foundation—an affiliate of the University of Illinois School of Medicine.

-He is married to Carolyn and has two married sons, Michael (Jill) and Daniel (Erin) and four grandchildren.
+He is married to Carolyn and has two married sons, Michael (Jill) and Daniel (Erin) and five grandchildren.